Visiting International Research Students (VIRS) are required to pay two separate fees charged by UBC: the VIRS Program Fee and iMED Medical Insurance.

 - Costs of accommodations: this can vary depending on where you live, whether your have roommates (flat-mates) or live on your own, and the quality of the housing.

 - Food: will you prepare your own meals or dine out?

 - Tourism and entertainment: will you be visiting many places in the area?
 What will your social life be like?

 - Local transportation: a transit pass costs a minimum of $92/month.

-- Cell phone: Canada has among the most expensive phone plans in the world.
-Plan at least $60/month.
+- Cell phone: Canada has amongst the most expensive phone plans in the world.
+Plan for at least $60/month.